smart-edge-open/specs/architecture.md

 ## OpenNESS OS environment
 OpenNESS Controller and Edge Node are developed and tested on CentOS 7.6.
 OpenNESS also depends on following opensource components:
-Docker
+- Docker
-Libvirt
+- Libvirt
-Boost
+- Boost
-openssl
+- openssl
-qemu
+- qemu
-DPDK
+- DPDK
-Ansible
+- Ansible
-Oracle MySQL Server
+- MySQL Community Server
-Amazon Web Services
+- Amazon Web Services
-Go libraries
+- Go libraries

 Installation and configuration scripts will be provided to get the relevant version of the components to be installed on edge node and controller.